robbert-vdh/nih-plug/README.md

   pitches the signal down an octave, but it also has the side effect of causing things to sound like a cracking voice or to make them sound slightly out of tune.
+- [**Safety Limiter**](plugins/safety_limiter) is a simple tool to prevent ear damage.
+As soon as there is a peak above 0 dBFS or the specified threshold, the plugin will cut over to playing SOS in Morse code, gradually fading out again when the input returns back to safe levels.
+Made for personal use during plugin development and intense sound design sessions, but maybe you'll find it useful too!

 ## Framework